Dr. Erfle and his partner Gerald 'Tim' Slobojan founded LaSalle Veterinary Clinic in 1979.

 Melissa is a third-generation Montanan, and was born and raised in Whitefish.
 Melissa has always had a passion for horses.
 She started showing horses at age three.
 She still enjoys showing with her daughter and participating in many other horse-related activities around the valley.
 Melissa attended the University of Montana and graduated with an associate’s degree in Medical Office Management.
 This background combined with a love of working with people makes Lasalle Equine a perfect fit.
 In her spare time she enjoys spending time with her family, especially her husband Jason and daughter Kiley.
 Kiley has inherited her mom’s love for animals.
 They also enjoy spending as much time outdoors as possible.

-Crystal is a Montana native and moved here to the Flathead in 2000.
-Her years of office experience and a lifetime love of horses and experience made her a welcomed addition to our staff, when she joined us in December of 2014.
-Crystal purchased her first Appaloosa horse at the age of 16, and continues her love of horses with a small Quarter Horse herd.
+Crystal is a Montana native and moved to the Flathead Valley in 2000.
+Her years of office experience, horse experience, and passion for horses made her a welcomed addition to our staff when she joined us in December of 2014.
+Crystal purchased her first Appaloosa horse at the age of 16, and continues that passion for horses with a small Quarter Horse herd.

 In her spare time, Crystal and her fiance Sean stay busy with their son, Aidyn, and daughter, Hallie, and their many sports and activities.
 She also enjoys riding their horses and spending time with friends and family.